Regulatory actions for May 2, 2025

 May 2, 2025

-Regulatory snapshots, including global submissions and approvals, clinical trial approvals and other regulatory decisions and designations: Faceheart.
+Regulatory snapshots, including global drug submissions and approvals, clinical trial approvals and other regulatory decisions and designations: 4D Molecular Therapeutics, Okyo, Satsuma.

 Briefs